-Applying for an E-2 visa to the United States can be a great option.
+Are you considering applying for a visa after investing in the US?
+Applying for an E-2 Immigration visa to the United States can be a great option.
 E-2 visas allow immigrants from treaty countries to apply for a visa after investing substantial capital in a U.S. business.
-However, if you are applying for an E-2 immigration visa, it is essential that you qualify for a visa.
+However, if you are applying for the visa, it is essential that you qualify for a visa.
 In some cases, immigrants receive the initial E-2 visa, yet, when they apply for a renewal of the visa, immigration officials deny their application.
 One of the most common mistakes E-2 visa holders make is failing to purchase a viable business.

-In order to secure an E-2 visa, an applicant must have invested, or be actively in the process of investing substantial capital in a bona fide enterprise in the United States.
+In order to secure the visa an applicant must have invested, or be actively in the process of investing substantial capital in a bona fide enterprise in the United States.
 Not every business qualifies as a bona fide enterprise.
 Instead, a bona fide enterprise is a “real, active and operating commercial or entrepreneurial undertaking.”
 The business must produce goods or services for profit.

 Additionally, the business must meet all legal requirements for doing business within its jurisdiction.
 For example, if the business is located in Tampa, Florida, the business must meet all applicable laws and regulations required by the state of Florida.
 The business cannot be a marginal enterprise.
 A marginal enterprise must have the present or future capacity to generate enough income to provide a minimum living income for the investor and his or her family.